 All vision plans will have limitations on the items that they will pay for.
 Consumers should determine whether the services they need are covered by the plan.

 - LASIK: Most vision plans will not fully cover LASIK.
 However, they usually offer discounts on the procedure and/or have a network of LASIK providers that offer special deals for people with specific insurance plans.

 - Specialty lenses: Plans may or may not cover special lenses like unlined bifocals, photochromic lenses and/or prescription sunglasses.

-- Specialists: Visits to specialists and treatment beyond simply correcting vision problems may not be covered by vision insurance.
-Depending on the problem, illnesses and injuries to someone’s eye(s) may be covered by their health insurance.
+- Specialists: Visits to specialists and treatment beyond simply correcting vision problems – cataract surgery, for instance – isn’t likely to be covered by vision insurance.
+Depending on the problem, illnesses and injuries to someone’s eye(s) may be covered by their primary health insurance.